 The Department of Political Science at NIU is committed to quality undergraduate education, and its distinguished faculty has a reputation for excellence in teaching.
 Political science courses allow students to examine timeless questions of justice and democracy and to explore compelling contemporary issues.
 Among the many courses offered are those that relate to the mass media in U.S. politics; energy and the environment; women in politics; classical and modern political theory; criminal and constitutional law; legislative politics; political parties; the politics of Eastern Europe, Russia, Latin America, East Asia, Southeast Asia, and contemporary issues in foreign policy (e.g., terrorism).

-The department is proud of the many services it offers to undergraduates, which include internships; Model Illinois Government; Model United Nations; the Pre-Law Society; the department's own commencement ceremony; a departmental honors program; a department newsletter; and a co-educational fraternity that sponsers a Meet the Faculty Night each semester.
+The department is proud of the many services it offers to undergraduates, which include internships; Model United Nations; the Pre-Law Society; the department's own commencement ceremony; a departmental honors program; a department newsletter; and a co-educational fraternity that sponsers a Meet the Faculty Night each semester.

-After arriving at NIU, students select from one of four emphases, each of which has its own requirements.
+After arriving at NIU, students select from one of five emphases, each of which has its own requirements.
 In general: